 Based on the previous studies described in the above, the experimental setup parameters are determined.
-The layout of experimental setup is briefly described in the below and will be more discussed in chapter 3.
-Fig. 1.4 shows the detailed schematic of the overlap between key components of the experiment.
-The trajectory of the mercury jet overlaps with the proton beam over 30 cm.
-The velocity of the jet is 15 m/s.
+The layout of experimental setup is briefly described in the below and will be more discussed in Chapter 3.
+Figure 1.4 shows the detailed schematic of the overlap between key components of the experiment.
+The velocity of the jet is 15 m/s, where the trajectory of mercury jet overlaps with the proton beam over 30 cm.
 The facility is a closed piping loop, constructed primarily of 316 stainless steel, and designed to circulate liquid mercury.
-The parameters of the proton beam and solenoid system are determined by the required conditions of particle production rates (Alessi et al, 1998).
-Basic system parameters consist of a proton energy 24 GeV, number of protons in one pulse $\approx 3 \times 10^{13}$.
-Only $\sim 6 \sim 8$ % of beam energy is absorbed inside the target.
+The parameters of the proton beam and solenoid system are determined by the required conditions of particle production rates (Bennett etal., 2004).
+Basic system parameters consist of proton energy 24 GeV, 14 GeV, and number of protons in one pulse $\approx 3 \times 10^{13}$, which was extracted from the CERN(European Organization for Nuclear Research) PS(Proton Synchrotron) in 2007.
 The solenoid length is 100 cm, inside radius is 7.5 cm, and a maximum magnetic field is 15 T. The solenoid magnet is titled at 67 milliradian angle with respect to the beam.
 The beam arrives at an angle 34 milliradian with respect to the jet which has a radius ≈ 0.5 cm, as schematically shown in Fig. 1.4.
-The 24 GeV proton beam is directed on to the solenoid at 67 milliradian off the solenoid axis, so that most high momentum particles do not travel straight down the beam line (Gallardo et al, 2001).
+The angle between moving mercury jet and magnetic axis induces currents, which generates Lorentz force with a component of magnetic field.
+Thus, it is expected that the optimal 150 milliradian of jet axis with respect to magnetic axis distorts jet shape (Gallardo et al., 2002).
+Therefore, 33 milliradian of jet axis with respect to magnetic axis was designed for experiment to yield minimum distortion of jet shape.
+The 24 GeV proton beam is directed on to the solenoid at 67 milliradian off the solenoid axis, so that most high momentum particles do not travel straight down the beam line (Gallardo et al., 2001).
 If there are no magnetic and gravitational effects on the mercury jet trajectory, the beam should enter at the bottom surface of Hg jet at Viewport 1, which is located at approximately 30 cm from the nozzle and the beam should exit on the top surface of Hg jet at Viewport 3, which is located at approximately 60 cm from the nozzle.
 The required jet velocity is determined by two conditions: 1), the need to replenish the target before the arrival of subsequent proton beam pulse, and 2), it should be high enough to overcome the deceleration force induced by Lorentz force (Hassanein, Kinkashbaev, 2001).

-Initial tests involving the interaction of proton beams on mercury targets were performed at the Brookhaven Alternating Gradient Synchrotron (AGS) (Kirk et al, 2001), and continued at the CERN ISOLDE facility (Lettry et al, 2003).
+Initial tests involving the interaction of proton beams on mercury targets were performed at the Brookhaven Alternating Gradient Synchrotron (AGS) (Kirk et al., 2001), and continued at the CERN ISOLDE facility (Lettry et al., 2003).
 The BNL test featured a 24 GeV proton beam interacting with a free mercury jet with a nozzle diameter of 1 cm and a velocity of 2.5 m/s.
-The delivered proton bunch was focused to <1 mm radius, resulting in a peak energy deposition of 80 J/g, delivering 24 GeV proton beam at 15 Hz (Tsoupas et al, 2003).
+The delivered proton bunch was focused to <1 mm radius, resulting in a peak energy deposition of 80 J/g, delivering 24 GeV proton beam at 15 Hz (Tsoupas et al., 2003).
 These initial tests did not have a magnetic field on the target.
-A parallel effort was undertaken to study the effects of high velocity mercury jets in the presence of high-magnetic fields, but with no proton beam.
+A parallel effort was undertaken to study the effects of high velocity mercury jets in the presence of high-magnetic fields, but with no proton beam (Fabich, 2002).